openhab/openhabian/docs/openhabian.md

 ➜ Continue at the ["openHABian Configuration Tool"](#openhabian-configuration-tool) chapter below!

-### Other Linux Systems (add openHABian just like any other software)
+### <a id="manual-setup"></a>Other Linux Systems (add openHABian just like any other software)

-openHABian is also supposed to run on generic Debian/Ubuntu based systems on several hardware platforms.
+openHABian is also supposed to run on generic Debian/Ubuntu based systems on x86 and some ARM hardware platforms.
 Start with a fresh installation of your operating system, login and run

 ```shell